History of the nude in art: India

 One of the most surprising facets of Indian art for Westerners is the unabashed representation of eroticism: according to the Hindu religion, sex is a form of prayer, a channel between the human and the divine, a sign of transcendence and spirituality.
-A good example of this is the cult of liṅgam (male sex symbol) and yoni (female sex symbol), both coming from ancient Neolithic fertility rites, and which were taken over by Hinduism.
+A good example of this is the cult of the liṅgam (male sex symbol) and the yoni (female sex symbol), both deriving from ancient Neolithic fertility rites and taken over by Hinduism.
 The liṅgam represents the creative power of the god Śiva, and is the main object of veneration in the chapels of the temples dedicated to this god.
 It is usually represented by a pillar (stambha) ending in the form of a glans (mani), although it can vary from the most naturalistic form to an abstract form consisting of a cylinder, or various manifestations such as a phallus with eyes (ambaka-liṅgam), with a face (ekamukha-liṅgam) or four faces (chatur-mukha-liṅgam).
 For its part, the yoni represents Śakti (the Mother goddess), as well as Pārvatī (goddess of nature and fertility), wife of Śiva.
 It can also be represented in naturalistic form as a vagina, or geometrized in the form of a triangle.
-The liṅgam often appears next to the yoni forming a concave-shaped vessel from which the liṅgam protrudes.
+The liṅgam often appears next to the yoni, forming a concave-shaped vessel from which the liṅgam protrudes.
 This symbol expresses the unity within the duality of the universe, the creative energy, as well as the transmutation of the sexual impulse into mental energy, the ascension from the world of the senses to spiritual transcendence, achieved through yoga meditation.
 These ancient rites merged with tantra, a philosophy that seeks truth in the energy emanating from the body, which is a spiritual enhancer, as even sexual energy (kuṇḍalinī).
 Along with the tales of the Kāma Sūtra ("Book of Love"), these cults had a great representation in Indian art, especially in sculpture, where mithuna or erotic scenes abound, as in the temples of Khajurāho and Koṇārak.

 The first great Indian civilization, of Neolithic sign, occurred around 2500–1500 BC in the Indus River area, around the cities of Mohenjo-Dāro (present-day Pakistan) and Harappa (Punjab).
-Various terracotta figures have been found representing chariots, animals and human figures, some of them naked and with sexual symbols (the male liṅgam and the female yoni), related to the cult of fertility.
-There have also been found bronze pieces such as The Dancing Girl of Mohenjo-Dāro, with rounded anatomical forms, being to highlight the work both before and after, offering a global image of the figure.
+Various terracotta figures have been found representing chariots, animals, and human figures, some of them naked and with sexual symbols (the male liṅgam and the female yoni), related to the cult of fertility.
+There have also been found bronze pieces such as The Dancing Girl of Mohenjo-Dāro, with rounded anatomical forms, highlighting the work both before and after, offering a global image of the figure.